Updated: Aug 27, 2021

 High-Quality Production.
 Just because I want The Quest Kids to be one of the first board games a child plays, that doesn't mean I want it to be a cheap production.
 Actually, I want the exact opposite.
 I'm working with the best in the industry to provide a fantasy board game that kids will love and parents will appreciate.
 I'd love for the game to be of such high quality that it is capable of either being a prized possession on a child's toy shelf or sitting proudly in an extensive board game collection.

 There are a lot of other great board games for kids that offer this type of experience to families.
 Here's a list of a few of my family's favorite family board games:

 MY FIRST CARCASSONNE: a simplified version of the legendary classic.
 This game is difficult to find at a reasonable price, but if you stumble upon a copy I highly recommend it.

 MONZA: a Haba dice-rolling racing game that teaches decision making and does a great job of building tension as you head towards the finish line.

 MICE & MYSTICS: this board game from Plaid Hat Games is tremendous.
 It is a dungeon crawler for older kids.
 In my opinion it is the perfect next choice after your kids have worn out their copy of The Quest Kids :)

 What are the most important elements you consider when picking a family board game?
 What do you consider to be the best board games for kids?
 Let me know in the comments below.

-The Quest Kids is a new fantasy board game for kids from Treasure Falls Games and is launching on Kickstarter in late September 2019.
-You can find out more about the game HERE, check out the YouTube series it is based on HERE, join our Facebook community HERE or sign-up for our email newsletter HERE.
+You can shop our games HERE, find out more about The Quest Kids board game HERE, check out the YouTube series it is based on HERE, join our Facebook community HERE or sign-up for our email newsletter HERE.